-Ethnographic Video Online, Teaching Edition is a curriculum-aligned collection of videos and segments curated to support the teaching of introductory anthropology courses.
-Each video and segment within this collection are accompanied by a teaching guide providing background information, lesson plans, and class room exercises and activities.
-There are a variety of themes that are discussed including family and kinship, gender roles, cultural identity, belief systems and other topics centered around diversity, change, and culture.
-All teaching material within this collection are created by the Education Committee of the Royal Anthropological Institute.
+Ethnographic Video Online, Teaching Edition is a curriculum-aligned collection of videos and segments curated by the Education Committee of the Royal Anthropological Institute to support the teaching of introductory anthropology courses.
+Videos and segments are accompanied by teaching guides which provide background information, lesson plans, and classroom exercises and activities.
+Themes discussed include family and kinship, gender roles, cultural identity, belief systems and other topics centered around diversity, change, and culture.

 LGBT Studies in Video is a cinematic survey of the lives of lesbian, gay, bisexual, and transgender people as well as the cultural and political evolution of the LGBT community.
 This first-of-its-kind collection features award-winning documentaries, interviews, archival footage, and select feature films exploring LGBT history, gay culture and subcultures, civil rights, marriage equality, LGBT families, AIDS, transgender issues, religious perspectives on homosexuality, global comparative experiences, and other topics.